acidicoala/SmokeAPI/README.md

 ### ❓ What is SmokeAPI?

-SmokeAPI is a DLC unlocker for games that are _legitimately_ owned in your Steam account.
+SmokeAPI is a tool for Steamworks DLC ownership emulation in games that are _legitimately_ owned in Steam.
 It attempts to fool games that use Steamworks SDK (Steamworks) into thinking that you own the game's DLCs.
 However, SmokeAPI does not modify the rest of the Steamworks, hence features like multiplayer, achievements, and so on remain fully functional.